Host Pathogen Interaction

 - Candidiasis can affect the entire body, including the skin, nails, and mucous membranes.

-- Candidiasis is only regarded an OI when it causes serious or persistent infections in the mouth or vagina, or when it develops in the oesophagus, lower respiratory tract, trachea, bronchi, or deeper lung tissue.
+- Candidiasis is only regarded an OI when it causes serious or persistent infections in the mouth or va***a, or when it develops in the oesophagus, lower respiratory tract, trachea, bronchi, or deeper lung tissue.

 Invasive cervical cancer